hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

    We will communicate the ``<reservation_name>`` with you for every exercise session.
    To start and OnDemand session on a reserved node, please specify the ``<reservation_name>`` in the 'Reservation' text field of the desired app.
-   To submit batch jobs using reserved resources, the ``--reservation`` argument needs to be used, e.g.:
+   To let batch jobs use the reserved resources, the ``--reservation`` argument needs to be applied, e.g.:

    ::